microsoft/scalar/AuthoringTests.md

 ## How to Write a Functional Test

-Each piece of functionality that we add to Scalar should have corresponding functional tests that clone a repo, mount the filesystem, and use existing tools and filesystem
-APIs to interact with the virtual repo.
+Each piece of functionality that we add to Scalar should have corresponding functional tests that clone a repo and use existing tools and filesystem APIs to interact with the virtual repo.

 Since these are functional tests that can potentially modify the state of files on disk, you need to be careful to make sure each test can run in a clean environment.
 There are three base classes that you can derive from when writing your tests.
 It's also important to put your new class into the same namespace